 Sediment porewater concentrations of PAHs between Gaviota and Haskell's along the Gaviota Coast became elevated soon after the spill and remained elevated months later, as shown in Figure 14.
 While seep oil is known to occur on shorelines in this area, the porewater data demonstrated a pattern over space and time that shows the spilled Line 901 oil increased the amount of PAHs in the porewater to an appreciable extent in May of 2015 and beyond.
 Initial PAH concentrations were highest at the locations closest to the release site and decreased as distance from the spill site increased.
 For example, porewater PAH concentrations decreased at locations between June and September of 2015, and by 2017, all locations were found to have very low (baseline) PAH concentrations (Figure 14).
 These trends suggest that the peak concentrations at the sampling sites were immediately following the spill, and then they began to decrease over time.
-Following a similar trend as porewater, Figure 15 shows elevated tissue concentrations in 2016 and 2017 when compared to 2015.
+Following a similar trend as porewater, Figure 15 shows elevated tissue concentrations of PAHs in beach hopper tissues immediately after the spill, with lower concentrations in 2016 and 2017 when compared to 2015.